This step-by-step guide covers everything you need to know about starting a business in South Korea as an expat.

 - Cash grants

-There are many great books on starting a business, so I’ll focus on the unique aspects of opening one in South Korea.
+There are many great books on starting a business, so I’ll focus on the unique aspects of doing so in South Korea.

 How to Start a Business in Korea